 Accurate velocity measurement is a critical component of the area-velocity technique.
 Several simple methods have been used to obtain rough estimates of velocity.
 Measuring the time required for a floating object (usually an orange or a tennis ball) to travel a length of stream is a common technique.
-This approach has the obvious limitation of measuring only velocity at or near the water surface (see discussion of velocity above).
+This approach has the obvious limitation of measuring only velocity at or near the water surface (see discussion of velocity above under "Basic principles of discharge measurement)."
 Velocity estimates of this type can be improved by averaging several measurements across the width of a stream, but such estimates still ignore vertical variations.
 In very small streams, vertical variations in velocity can be accounted for by releasing a floating object (such as a ping-pong ball) from the streambed and measuring the time and distance required for it to pop to the surface.
-In concept, this technique integrates the vertical velocity profile; in practice it is very difficult to measure both time and horizontal distance with acceptable accuracy.
+In concept, this technique integrates the vertical velocity profile; in practice it is very difficult to measure both time and horizontal distance with acceptable accuracy. dd, WA State Dept. of Ecolog